bufbuild/docs.buf.build/docs/bsr/studio.md

 	Sa->>St: {response headers and body}
 `} id={2} />

-When using studio agent, studio can now also reach:
+When using Studio Agent, studio can now also reach:

-1. gRPC servers.
-While browsers cannot use the gRPC protocol, studio-agent can!
+1. gRPC servers: while browsers cannot use the gRPC protocol, Studio Agent can!
-Communication between studio-agent and studio is handled in a with a protocol understandable by browsers, which studio-agent will dynamically reframe to communicate with the target server.
+Communication between Studio Agent and Studio is handled in a with a protocol understandable by browsers, which Studio Agent will dynamically reframe to communicate with the target server.

-2. Servers without the required CORS configuration.
-As CORS is abrowser specific limitation, studio-agent can issue requests to any server.
-The required CORS config is built into studio-agent by default, so the browser will be able to reach studio agent which will forward your request to the target server.
+2. Servers without the required CORS configuration: as CORS is abrowser specific limitation, Studio Agent can issue requests to any server.
+The required CORS config is built into Studio Agent by default, so the browser will be able to reach Studio Agent which will forward your request to the target server.

-To use studio-agent, configure the Studio Agent URL in the UI with a URL to a running instance of studio-agent:
+To use Studio Agent, configure the Studio Agent URL in the UI with a URL to a running instance of Studio Agent:

 <Image alt="Studio Agent url" src="/img/bsr/studio-agent-url.png" width={60} />

-For more information on running studio-agent, see the reference section below.
+For more information on running Studio Agent, see the [reference section](#reference-studio-agent-flags) below.

 ## Advanced Setup